transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-ngn-bank-out" raw=data-raw %}

-And human readable instructions can be found in the `payin_methods[0].instructions` hash in the following format:
+Instructions to complete the payment can be found in the `payin_methods[0].instructions` object in the following format:

 (instructions for NGN Bank payment)